What size solar system is right for me?

 Onto the Technicalities:

 The electricity industry is very, very complex.
 Let’s be honest…very few people understand it.
-So the first thing to do is try not to understand it (in too much depth).
+So the first thing to do is try not to understand it (in too much detail).
 For example, when you bought your last computer or iPad, did you delve into the detail about microprocessor systems, bit rates and other technical jargon?
 Probably not.
 You trusted the brand and wanted some basic performance data to determine that you were making the right decision.

 It’s the same with solar.
 Stick to known brands and a solar retailer that has operated in your region for five years (at least) and employs experienced installers, and you are on the right path.